0xFCE6471/ConsoleDeckV2/README.md

 This project is released under the **MIT License**.
 You are free to use, modify, and redistribute it as long as you follow the license terms.

----

-## 📬 Contact

-If you’re interested in the original Python version, or if you'd like to collaborate or improve this Windows edition, feel free to reach out!